Call for Abstracts

 Submit Your Abstract

 Submit your abstract using the ION Abstract Management Portal (AMP).
 Sign in with your ION web account (or create an account if you do not already have one).
-Once signed in, click on "ION GNSS+ 2023" and complete the form.
+Once signed in, click on "ION GNSS+ 2025" and complete the form.

-Authors will be given the option at the point of abstract submission to submit for either “in-person presentation in Denver, with pre-recorded video presentation for remote viewers” or “virtual presentation, with pre-recorded video presentation.”
-A technical paper will be required for all abstracts submitted to the Research Tracks, regardless of in-person/virtual presentation.
+A technical paper will be required for all abstracts submitted to the Research Tracks, regardless of in-person/on-demand only presentation status.
 Technical papers are optional for abstracts submitted to the Commercial Tracks.

 Content: Abstracts should describe objectives, anticipated or actual results, conclusions, any key innovative steps and the significance of your work.

 Content: Acceptance to the ION GNSS+ conference is competitive.
 Extended abstracts (500-2500 words) are required.
-Abstracts should describe objectives, anticipated or actual results, conclusions, key innovative steps and the significance of your work.
+Abstracts should describe objectives, anticipated or actual results, conclusions, key innovative steps, and the significance of your work.

-Acceptance: Speakers will be notified of acceptance after April 28 and will be provided with an electronic presentation kit with presentation and publication guidelines.
+Acceptance: Speakers will be notified of acceptance after April 21 and will be provided with an electronic presentation kit with presentation and publication guidelines.

 Author Presentation Requirements:

 1. A pre-recorded video presentation will be required of all presenters.
-The pre-recorded video presentation and Media Authorization License Form, must be submitted to AMP by August 31 to be eligible for ION Best Presentation Awards.
+The pre-recorded video presentation and Media Authorization License Form, must be submitted to AMP by August 29 to be eligible for ION Best Presentation Awards.

 3. Authors presenting as part of the in-person program (both primary and alternate) are required to attend the Speakers’ Breakfast the morning of their presentation.
 Failure to meet any of these requirements may result in the cancellation of your paper from the program.

 Proceedings Publication: Papers meeting all the peer review requirements will be designated as “peer reviewed” in the technical conference proceedings.
-Papers not meeting the peer review requirements will be published in the technical conference proceedings without the peer reviewed designation.
+Papers not meeting the peer review requirements will be published in the conference proceedings without the peer reviewed designation.
 Manuscripts not representative of the original abstract submitted, or manuscripts not presented for any reason, will NOT be included in the conference proceedings.
-Presentations (typically the slides used for presentation) submitted through AMP by September 22 will be included in the supplemental material that accompanies the technical proceedings provided to registrants (optional for Research Tracks when full papers are provided; required for the Commercial Tracks when a paper has not been provided).
-All manuscripts must be uploaded to AMP by September 22 to be included in the technical conference proceedings and/or supplemental material provided to conference participants.
+Presentations (typically the slides used for presentation) submitted through AMP by September 19 will be included in the supplemental material that accompanies the conference proceedings provided to registrants (optional for Research Tracks when full papers are provided; required for the Commercial Tracks when a paper has not been provided).
+All manuscripts must be uploaded to AMP by September 19 to be included in the conference proceedings and/or supplemental material provided to conference participants.

 Student Paper Awards